Reshape Your Breasts with Mastopexy in Austin

 Aging, pregnancy, nursing and weight change can cause your breasts to sag and appear deflated over time.
 These developments can profoundly impact your appearance and your self-confidence, as well as the fit of your clothing.
 If you are trying to hide your breasts under baggy clothing or avoiding the beach or pool because of embarrassment over your upper body profile, surgery may be the right solution for you.
 A mastopexy or breast lift can reshape and restore volume to your breasts so you look and feel more youthful.

-As mothers, Dr. Christine Fisher and Dr. Silvia Kurtovic understand all too well how changes to the breasts can affect a woman's appearance and self-esteem.
+As a mother, Dr. Christine Fisher understands all too well how changes to the breasts can affect a woman's appearance and self-esteem.
 She and her team of female professionals strive to make sure every patient that comes to their office looking for breast enhancement receives the personalized care necessary to ensure that she has a positive experience and to get superior results.

 Why Should You Consider a Breast Lift?

 Youthful breasts tend to be perky and prominent, but skin can stretch over time as gravity pulls the breasts downward, causing them to point toward the ground instead of outward and upward.
 Significant fluctuations in size can also cause sagging as breasts lose volume—such as after massive weight loss or when a baby no longer nurses—but the excess skin remains, leading to loose, floppy-looking breasts.

 Each woman has her own reasons for wanting to choose a breast lift, but the surgery is a common choice for patients who want to regain confidence and be able to wear bras and tops that look and feel good—not just clothes that support sagging breasts.
 We understands that this is a particular problem for mothers, who may enjoy motherhood but not the toll it takes on their bodies.